 "If a picture is worth a thousand words, then a movie may be worth a million words." - Anonymous

 Live-cell imaging is the study of living cells using time-lapse microscopy.
-It is used by scientists to obtain a better understanding of biological function through the study of cellular dynamics1.
+It is used by scientists to achieve better understanding of biological function through the study of cellular dynamics1.
 Live-cell imaging has offered countless insights into biological marvels.
-It is the study of living cell/s with time-lapse microscopy.
-It helped scientists to achieve a better understanding of biological function through the study of cellular dynamics.

-Live‐cell microscopy usually involves conciliation between obtaining image quality and maintaining healthy cells.
+Live‐cell microscopy usually involves conciliation between obtaining higher image quality and maintaining healthy cells.
 Continual advances in imaging techniques and the design of fluorescent probes improve the power of this approach, ensuring that live‐cell imaging will continue to be an important tool in biology.
-To begin with, the milestone historical events starting from the first attempt in 1907 by Julius Ries, the article also explain the different types of Microscopy in live-cell imaging.

 "What is true in a cell at one moment in time may not be true at another moment under different conditions."

-The first time-lapse films of embryonic development and cultured cells were made in France in 1907 by Julius Ries (Fig. 1).
+The first time-lapse films of embryonic development and cultured cells were made in France in 1907 by Julius Ries (Figure 1).
 The films were made of the fertilization and development of the sea urchin egg as a technique of teaching medical students cell theory.
-Julius Ries assumed that students would never believe that all cells came from other cells and that organisms were made up of cells unless they had a moving, living proof.
+Julius Ries assumed that students would never believe that organisms were made up of cells unless students had moving, living proof.
 The entire development process took about 14 hours.
-Ries converted the 14 hours long time-consuming film into two minutes on the screen.
+Ries converted the 14-hour long time-consuming film into two minutes on the screen.
 As per Ries's opinion, drawings and fixed sections were inadequate, exactly because they "differed from the living in their motionlessness"3.

 Figure 1 | Stills from Fertilization and Development of the Sea Urchin Egg by Julius Ries.